 “Yes, with one condition.
 Jason has to agree to have a session, alone, with Doctor Byers.”

 “I completely agree with that condition,” Betty replied.

 “When I counsel a teen it’s always on the condition that the teen is willing to come in.
 There can be no artifice, no pressure, and no threats.
 I assume that Jason will make that decision of his own volition?”

-“Yes,” Tim replied, of his own volition.”
+“Yes,” Tim replied, it will be of his own volition.”
 Betty nodded her agreement.

 If you enjoyed reading this story, please let me know!
 Authors thrive by the feedback they receive from readers.
 It's easy: just click on the email link at the bottom of this page to send me a message.
 Say “Hi” and tell me what you think about Reorientation.
 Thanks.

 This story and the included images are Copyright © 2011-2013 by Colin Kelly (colinian).
 They cannot be reproduced without express written consent.
 Codey's World web site has written permission to publish this story.
 No other rights are granted.